Frequently Asked Questions

 - Are ALL structures assessed the fee?

 The fee is not assessed on all structures.
-Barns, woodsheds, outbuildings, commercial buildings, and other structures not used for human habitation are not assessed the fee.
+Barns, woodsheds, detached garages, outdoor sanitation facilities, outbuildings, industrial or incidental buildings and other structures not used for human habitation are not assessed the fee.

 - What about commercial buildings?